-That prompted other food bloggers and instagrammer such as Dr Leslie Tay of @ieatishootipost fame to try the eatert located at Killiney Road, and commented on its very tasty Penang style soup and use of very good sea prawns.
+That prompted other food bloggers and instagrammers such as Dr Leslie Tay of @ieatishootipost fame to try the eatery, and commented on its very tasty Penang style soup and use of very good sea prawns.

-The other is, the best dish there is not really the Big Prawn Noodles, but the Wok-Fried Big Prawn White Bee Hoon ($16.80).
+However, this is what I feel – that the best dish there was not really the Big Prawn Noodles, but the Wok-Fried Big Prawn White Bee Hoon ($17.80, $20.80).

-Not many diners seem to order that, because it is located on a more inconspicuous part of the menu, and also pricier than rest of the items.
+Not many diners seem to order that (in the initial days), because it is located on a more inconspicuous part of the menu, and also pricier than rest of the items.

-Opened by 2nd generation ‘hawkers’, the owner’s father operates a zhi char chain, which explains the strength of the wok-fried dishes.
+Opened by 2nd generation ‘hawkers’, the owner’s father operates a zi char chain, which explains the strength of the wok-fried dishes.

 Initially, I thought that the broth was slightly ‘weak’ and not as robust, say as compared to the stall at Zion Riverside Food Centre, but the soup base got richer and more flavourful over time.

-There is a special drink that no other people had talked about, which is the Fresh Green Apple Juice with Sour Plum ($3.80) – a refreshing thirst quencher with sweet and sour flavours.
+There is a special drink that no other people had talked about, which is the Fresh Green Apple Juice with Sour Plum ($4.30) – a refreshing thirst quencher with sweet and sour flavours.
+Get that.

 Da Shi Jia 大食家大大大虾面

 Opening Hours: 11am – 9pm (Mon – Sun)

 Zion Road Fresh Taste Big Prawn Noodles (Zion Riverside Food Centre)